 Information seminar – Presentation of Czech cultural sector (contemporary art) to potential donor project partners in Oslo, Norway (held on 14 February 2019 ).

-Open Calls for individual bilateral meetings for arranging partnership with donor project partners
+Bilateral Calls for individual bilateral meetings for arranging partnership and preparation of projects.

+All those who are in touch with potential partners can apply for a grant on bilateral meeting either in one of the donor states or in the Czech Republic to discuss future cooperation and project planned for submission in one of the open calls expected in 2019.
 All eligible applicants under the main open calls are eligible applicants in the open calls for individual bilateral meetings for arranging partnership (limited allocation).
-The Open Call will be open before every main Open Calls of the Culture Programme during the years 2019 - 2021.
+This means, only Czech entities také the position of the applicant and the reimbursement to the donor state partner shall be made from their side, A Bilateral Call will be open before every main Open Calls of the Culture Programme during the years 2019 - 2021.

 The database facilitates first contacts between potential partners from donor states and the Czech Republic.
 It gathers the operators who are interested in bilateral cooperation in projects supported by the EEA and Norway Grants.
 It is possible to upload own profile and join the database.